tozd/docker-mysql/README.md

 Image providing [MySQL (MariaDB fork)](https://mariadb.org/) as a service.

-Different branches/tags provide different MySQL versions.
+Different Docker tags provide different MySQL versions.

 You should make sure you mount data volume (`/var/lib/mysql`) so that you do not lose database data when you are recreating a container.
 If a volume is empty, image